Page orientation: Computer displays

 Portrait mode was first used on the Xerox Alto computer, which was considered technologically well ahead of its time when the system was first developed.
 Xerox product marketers did not understand how revolutionary the system was, and the portrait display faded away while common landscape-display televisions were appropriated for use as an inexpensive early microcomputer display.

 The IBM DisplayWriter had a portrait monitor and keyboard with large backspace key, as it was designed for use in word processing instead of spreadsheets.
 Lanier, Wang, and CPT also made competing dedicated word processing computers with portrait modes.
 The height of the market for these computers was the late 1970s and early 1980s, prior to the introduction of the IBM PC.
 However, according to a long-time regional manager of the IBM personal computer division, speaking in confidence to the author of this entry in the mid-1980s, when the IBM PC was introduced, no portrait mode was made available for two reasons: (1) Top management did not want the PC division to undermine the DisplayWriter product, (2) The computer was designed with spreadsheets and software development in mind, not word processing.
 Thus, it had a keyboard without a large backspace key at first, substituting a key widely used in computer software writing.
 Within a short period of time, the DisplayWriter and other dedicated word processors were no longer available.
-However, Portrait Display Labs leaped into this market niche, producing a number of rotating CRT monitors as well as software which could be used as a driver for many video cards.
-The later advent of the World Wide Web, whose pages are largely in portrait mode, failed to result in a widespread return to portrait displays.
-As of November 2011, for instance, HP no longer sold monitors in portrait mode, although they have a display stand which permits the user to attach two monitors and rotate either from landscape to display.

-When the Macintosh computer was introduced, WYSIWYG page layout using Aldus PageMaker became popular.
-The Macintosh rekindled interest in portrait displays, and the first portrait displays for it were developed by Radius Corporation.